kenjones-cisco/appdynamics-platform-docker/README.md

 6. (Restart AppDynamics) `docker exec platform start-appdynamics`

 ## Base Images
 These contain the base OS and any required packages.
-To change the OS version or add a package, rebuild the base image, tag it appropriately and update the FROM directive in the platfomr-install and platform Dockerfiles.
+To change the OS version or add a package, rebuild the base image, tag it appropriately and update the FROM directive in the platform-install and platform Dockerfiles.
 To build: e.g. `cd base-centos; docker build -t appdynamics/base-centos .`

 1. base-centos (currently uses Centos 6)
 2. base-fedora (currently uses Fedora 21) - EXPERIMENTAL, not fully tested